-- is disabled and has specific additional needs. - has special educational needs (whether or not they have a statutory Education, Health and Care Plan). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups - is frequently missing/goes missing from care or from home - is at risk of modern slavery, trafficking or exploitation - is at risk of being radicalised or exploited - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse - is misusing drugs or alcohol themselves - has returned home to their family from care; and - is a privately fostered child.
+- is disabled or has certain health conditions and has specific additional needs. - has special educational needs (whether or not they have a statutory Education, Health and Care Plan). - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines.

+- is frequently missing/goes missing from care or from home. - is at risk of modern slavery, trafficking, sexual or criminal exploitation. - is at risk of being radicalised or exploited. - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse. - is misusing drugs or alcohol themselves. - has returned home to their family from care. - Is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage. - is a privately fostered child, or - is persistently absent from education, including persistent absences for part of the school day.